Kivayan/Stenographer/Readme.md

 | Whisper process fails | Verify that `main.exe` and `ggml-base.bin` exist under `Models\\whisper.cpp`.
 Re-run `setup_models.bat` if necessary. |
 | Text not inserted | Target applications with restricted input may block automation.
 Check the status bar to see whether clipboard fallback failed and retry with the target focused. |

-## Next steps
-- Swap in a larger or multilingual Whisper model by downloading the desired `.bin` file and updating `setup_models.bat`.
-- Extend the deployment pipeline with code signing or an installer (MSIX/Inno Setup) as needed.
-- Automate QA with scripted smoke tests around the publish output and hotkey registration.